 Utah's diverse landscape of rivers, rocky cliffs, sand dunes, grasslands, and forests shelters at least two dozen endangered or sensitive species, including unique relict plant communities and a large number of plants found nowhere else in the world.
 Wilderness designation helps protect these "at risk" species as well as animals that are sensitive to human disturbance.
 Many birds and mammals found in wilderness are intolerant of excessive human intrusion, especially during nesting, birthing, and denning times.
 Federal protection of Utah's remaining BLM wilderness can play a crucial role in safeguarding sensitive species and preserving Utah's unique biological heritage.

-Archaeological Values

-The Colorado Plateau contains one of the greatest concentrations of ancient cliff dwellings, granaries, and rock art in the world.
-America's Red Rock Wilderness Act would preserve much of Utah's prehistoric artifacts from damaging development while decreasing the risks of vandalism and looting.
-The Utah Professional Archaeological Council endorsed America's Red Rock Wilderness Act in 1995.
-According to the council, ". . . maintaining roadless areas is the largest and least costly deterrent to pothunting, inadvertent driving over sites, and vandalism."
-Representatives from the Hopi Tribe and the Navajo Tribe have urged the BLM to protect places of special significance included in America's Red Rock Wilderness Act.
+Archaeological Values The Colorado Plateau contains one of the greatest concentrations of ancient cliff dwellings, granaries, and rock art in the world.
+According to the Utah Professional Archaeological Council, which endorsed America's Red Rock Wilderness Act in 1995, "maintaining roadless areas is the largest and least costly deterrent to pothunting, inadvertent driving over sites, and vandalism."
+Last year, leaders from the Hopi Tribe, Navajo Nation, Ute Mountain Ute Tribe, Pueblo of Zuni, and Ute Indian Tribe successfully led a campaign to proclaim the Bears Ears cultural landscape as a national monument.
+Designated by Presient Barack Obama on December 28, 2016, the 1.35 million-acre Bears Ears National Monument contains approximately 983,537 acres of proposed wilderness included in America's Red Rock Wilderness Act.

-Utah's wilderness lands shelter a treasure trove of prehistoric artifacts and cultural sites. © James Kay.
+Utah's wilderness lands shelter a treasure trove of prehistoric artifacts and cultural sites. © Bruce Hucko.
+Economic Values